Simplero/Simplero-API/README.md

 The API is REST, using JSON for serialization, with no root element.

-You'll notice right away that this API is woefully incomplete.
+You'll notice right away that this API is not exactly complete.
 If you need anything, please ask.
 I'm Calvin Correli (calvin@simplero.com), the founder, CEO, and creator of Simplero, and I'm always open to your input, and we're flexible about adding additional API calls.